 But the biggest, most consistent engagement mistake?
 Many of the surveys were just too long—the average length was 23 questions.
 A survey should certainly never take longer than the interaction itself, in fact, it should take less time.

-Family Dollar asked a whopping 69 questions in their survey—with 10 seconds a question that’s over ten minutes spent reflecting on items that cost a buck.
+Family Dollar asks a whopping 69 questions in their survey—with 10 seconds a question that’s over ten minutes spent reflecting on items that cost a buck.

 Designing a quality customer satisfaction survey is a process, requiring multiple edits to reach the best version.
 Throwing in every question is how NOT to design a survey.
 Think about what you want to know, and carefully craft your questions.

-It’s also important to set expectations at the outset, communicating how long the survey will take, and then meeting that expectation.
+It’s also important to set expectations at the outset.
+Communicate how long the survey will take, and then meet that expectation.
 Nordstrom advertised their survey as 2 minutes, but with 25 questions it took closer to 5 minutes.

-Most retailers didn’t provide any estimate of survey length, and instead simply let their customers click into the abyss.
+Most retailers didn’t provide an estimate of survey length, and instead, simply let their customers click into the abyss.

 To execute a customer satisfaction survey that’s better than just about every major retailer, get serious about accuracy and engagement:

-If you follow even a few of the guidelines we’ve provided here, your survey will be leagues ahead of the biggest companies in the world.
+If you follow even a few of the guidelines we’ve provided, your survey will be leagues ahead of the biggest companies in the world.
 For additional hints about how to improve the quality of your customer feedback, get our Genius Tips.
-And if you’re interested in more about the first of its kind, Point-of-Purchase Survey Study, check out the 2-minute video or ask us for the complete report.

 Martha Brooke, Founder of Interaction Metrics, leads sessions and workshops on how to improve the customer experience.